-Yamilet Sempé is an Artist of French origins, born in Cuba in 1970 (Naturalized French-American), she exiled to France in 1988, where she surrounded herself with renowned French artists.
+Yamilet Sempé is an Artist of French origins, born in Cuba in 1970 (Naturalized French-American), she return to France in 1988, where she surrounded herself with renowned French artists.

 Her art is collected in countries such as Bahrain, Cuba, Spain, France, Italy and USA, just to name a few.

-She resides between Florida, USA and Paris, France.
+She resides between Omaha, NE, USA and Paris, France.

 Sempé is an autodidact artist with several pictorial languages, the best known are abstract and geometric.